 The 15cm thick foamcrete walls provide fantastic insulation, keeping the home comfortable and the running costs low.
 The rounded windows, doors and skylights are like portholes to the outside world and they provide daylight and cross ventilation for cooling.

-The benchtops in the kitchen and bathroom are made from tadalak, which is a waterproof plaster surface made from rammed lime which is polished and coated with soap to make it waterproof.
+The benchtops in the kitchen and bathroom in this earthen dome home are made from tadalak, which is a waterproof plaster surface made from rammed lime which is polished and coated with soap to make it waterproof.
 It can be used to form curves and has a seamless finish.
 Pigments can be added to give any colour and in this case the architect chose a neutral colour palette to give a sense of spaciousness to the small footprint of the home.
 I think it’s interesting that he chose to liven the living space up by adding a punchy bright orange fabric to the banquette seating.

 Restrained use of colour and materials is something often overlooked when people design small spaces.
 The trick is to add enough texture to give it character and warmth, and you can achieve this with a small amount of well-considered materials.